 6 ways parents can be active with a toddler in tow

 - Yoga: Yes, you can do yoga with your toddler.
-And he will love it!
+And they will love it!
 Consider starting with a parent-child class, where you can learn the basics and then practice the poses at home.
 Some safe poses for your two-year-old include child’s pose, downward facing dog, tree pose, butterfly pose, chair pose, and crescent moon pose.

 - Bodyweight exercises: Parents can do a quick 20-minute workout with a series of bodyweight exercises that toddlers will enjoy too.
 Squats, lunges, push-ups, stretching, bridges, high knees, jumping jacks and step-ups are just a few of the moves you can include in a circuit program.
 Challenge Baby to a contest to see who can do the most high-knees or take the workout outside or to a park.
 There are all kinds of ways to make exercise fun.